 This post contains affiliate links.
 Full disclosure is at the bottom of the article.

 I am mildly obsessed with the combination of raspberry and rose water.
-This comes as a surprise because I’ve hated it for the longest time.
+This is a surprise because I’ve hated it for the longest time.
 Rose is a strong flavor that can easily taste “soapy” if too much of it is added to a dessert.
 Yet, raspberry and rose is a classic flavor combination in French pastry: you’ll find it in macarons, refined cakes, choux and éclairs, and more.

 This Raspberry Rose Gelato is made using my Sicilian-Style Gelato Base, which produces an incredibly silky texture and uses just one egg yolk, resulting in a leaner treat that tastes every bit as luscious as its egg yolk-based counterpart.